Skipwyth/AdventOfCode01-21/README.md

 # AdventOfCode-21

-This is a beginner solution of the AdventOfCode
+Beginner solutions of the AdventOfCode_2021

 Made in Java